genesis-community/vault-genesis-kit/MANUAL.md

 - `ui` - If true, the Vault Web UI will be turned on.
 Defaults to true.

+- `vault_domain` - Domain for vault certs to be signed for.
+Defaults to `vault.bosh`

 # Cloud Configuration

 By default, Vault uses the following VM types/networks/disk pools from your